 PLANT HERBS IN CONTAINERS WITH GOOD DRAINAGE

 Make sure your planters have good drainage.
-Without proper drainage, the roots of your herbs can become overwater and waterlogged and start to rot your plants from the bottom up.
+Without proper drainage holes, the roots of your herbs can become overwater and waterlogged and start to rot your plants from the bottom up.
+You can plant new plant seedlings from the garden center or grocery store in small pots.
+You will need to repot into larger pots once the plants start to grow.

 USE THE BEST POTTING SOIL YOU CAN FIND